 Use the Internet to transmit your voting instructions and for electronic delivery of information.
-Vote by 11:59 P.M.
-ET on 10/30/2018.
+Vote by 11:59 p.m.
+Eastern Time on October 30, 2018.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.